Canadian English explored

 The first Canadians

-The 1st of July 2011 is Canada Day, celebrating the country’s 144th birthday.
-Of course, people have been living in Canada much longer than 144 years.
+Of course, people have been living in Canada much longer than 150 or so years since its so-called ‘birthday’.
 Canada means ‘the village’ in Iroquois, the language of one of the many aboriginal peoples (First Nations, Inuit, or Métis) whose ancestors predated European arrival by many thousands of years.
 But the aboriginal way of life was changed forever when European settlers arrived in the 15th century.

 When local native words began to enter the language of the new arrivals, the vocabulary of the newcomers began to differ from the British English spoken back home.
 Canadian English was born.